AKABharat/BMI-Calculator/README.md

 # Backend-JS-Add-Calculator
-simple js addition calculator help in learning how js work in background with NodeJS (express.js)
+Simple js addition calculator help in learning how js work in background with NodeJS (express.js) To run the code :-
+-> go to the file directory in git bash or hyper terminal.
+-> run command : node calculator.js or if nodemon package is installed than run : nodemon calculator.js -> go to any brower, type in URL section : localhost:3000